MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [ ] Relying exclusively on outdated broker research
 - [ ] Focusing on technical charts while ignoring fundamental updates

-> **Explanation:** Markets evolve rapidly; ongoing monitoring and updating your analysis with fresh data ensures that decisions reflect the current environment and any emerging business or economic risks.
+> **Explanation:**( Markets evolve rapidly; ongoing monitoring and updating your analysis with fresh data ensures that decisions reflect the current environment and any emerging business or economic risks.)

----

 ### True or False: Focusing solely on quantitative data provides a complete picture of a company’s prospects.
 - [x] True